rubiefawn/remedy/reference/conditions.md

 The Frightened condition can be gained more than once, but only once from each source.
 {% endhint %}

+## 👓 Invisible

+The **Invisible** condition represents an inability to be seen.

+* An invisible creature cannot be seen with senses other than tremorsense and truevision.

 ## 😬 Paralyzed

 The **Paralyzed** condition represents an inability to move.